Jordan Brown (Australian soccer): Early life

 Brown was born and raised in Melbourne, Australia.
 He attended Caulfield Grammar School where he played for their first XI, and his older sister Ashley also played for Melbourne Victory as a striker in the W-League.

 Playing career

 As a youth, Brown represented the Australian Joeys under-15 and under-17 sides, and played with the Australian Institute of Sport in the National Youth League.

 In 2012 Brown at the age of 16 become the first Australian Jewish player to enter the A-League when he signed a three-year contract with the Melbourne Victory.
 Brown made his professional football and home debut for Melbourne Victory on 14 January 2014 against Western Sydney Wanderers at AAMI Park, coming on as a substitute for the final 9 minutes of the match.
 In 2014 he was at 60 kg the lightest player in the four sports of the Australian national leagues.
-He was released by Melbourne Victory on 23 May 2015.
+He was released by Melbourne Victory on 23 May 2015.More recently in 2024 Jordan got civil partnered with his now wifey Maria Bulmaga.